camwestwood/xapi/recipes/case/create-case.md

 Common entity identifier: [ActorA](/common_structures.md#actora)

 #### Entity Example:
-The Actor entity identifies the individual that note is creating the case
+The Actor entity identifies the individual that is creating the case

 ``` Javascript